Project Completion Determines Mechanics Lien Recording Deadline

 Within 20 days after first furnishing labor, materials or equipment to a jobsite, the subcontractor or material supplier must fill out and send a preliminary notice to the original contractor, owner and the lender, if any.
 Direct contractors need only serve the construction lender, if any, within the same time period.
 The notice should be sent by either registered mail, certified mail, return receipt requested, by express mail or overnight delivery by an express service carrier.
 The notice can also be hand-delivered.
 However, certified mail, registered mail or overnight delivery are strongly recommended because these methods provide a form of objective documentary proof of delivery.
 Before sending out the notice, always make a copy of the fully completed notice for your records.
 Staple your “receipt for certified mail” or other proof of delivery to your copy of the preliminary notice and keep it in a separate folder for the particular job.
 Later, after the post office or other service returns a return receipt or its equivalent to your office, staple that return receipt to your copy of the preliminary notice and return it to your job file.
 It is important to safeguard these documents since they may be needed to prove your effort to deliver the preliminary in court at a later time (See Civil Code sections 8200-8216).

 Note: In projects where the contract is for over $400, failure of the subcontractor to give the preliminary notice may also subject the subcontractor to disciplinary action with the Contractors’ State License Board.
 (See Civil Code sections 8216, 8410; see also Civil Code sections 8200-8216.).
+It is very rare that the CSLB will take such action.

 Direct (Prime or Original) Contractor Deadline to Record a Mechanics Lien